 Daniel Roddick, founder of advisory firm Ely Place Partners, says it is no surprise to see the list of market participants increasing.
-"The number of buyers in credit secondaries continues to grow at quite a pace, with an expanding line-up of players with dedicated funds and others with clear strategies.
-The secondaries universe has come to realise there is a huge opportunity here, so an increasing amount of capital is being raised," he says, pointing to other market players including Tikehau Capital and Coller Capital.
+"The number of buyers in credit secondaries continues

 "It is a very specific niche strategy because you need both secondaries expertise and credit expertise to figure out where in the risk/return spectrum you want to operate," he says.